benlue/cows-onePage/README.md

 That will start the website.
 You can point your browser to http://127.0.0.1:8080 to see the results.

 ## Deploy To Heroku
-Deploying the website to Heroku is a piece of cake.
+The demo website is ready for Heroku deployment right out of the box.
+There are only two minor changes you have to make.
 First of all, change the port setting in the startWeb.js file (line #9) to "process.env.PORT" (see the sample code below).

     var  serverConfig = {
             "apiEngine": {